We use this information to:

 Dean Wang, MD, University of California, Irvine

-Dr. Mehdi Khoshgoftar is currently a Postdoctoral Fellow at HSS.
+Dr. Mehdi Khoshgoftar is currently an Adjunct Assistant Scientist at HSS.
 Dr. Khoshgoftar has interests in multiscale mechanics of (bio)materials and (bio)structures.
 In particular, he is interested in computational biomechanics of the knee joint and soft orthopaedic tissues such as articular cartilage and meniscus.
 Dr. Khoshgoftar obtained his doctoral degree in Biomedical Engineering from Eindhoven University of Technology, Netherlands, in 2012 with Prof. Keita Ito and Dr. Rene van Donkelaar.
 His doctoral research focused on computer-aided tissue engineering of articular cartilage.
 Prior to joining Prof. Suzanne Maher’s lab at HSS, Dr. Khoshgoftar completed a Postdoctoral Fellowship at Radboud University (Nijmegen, Netherlands) with Prof. Nico Verdonschot.
 His research focused on the design and mechanical evaluation of anatomically shaped polycarbonate urethane total meniscus implant.
 Dr. Khoshgoftar has also worked as a patent engineer in a European patent organization, Deltapatents, in the Netherlands.